Metallic and flake epoxy finishes in Killeen for buyers who care how the floor looks.

 Why this page belongs in the launch set

-A useful quote desk does not need dozens of services at launch, but it should cover the finish questions people actually search when they are narrowing options.
+A rank and rent site does not need dozens of services at launch, but it should cover the high-margin finish questions that buyers actually search when they are narrowing options.

-Flake and metallic systems also help the site speak to different project goals.
+Flake and metallic systems also help the site speak to different buyer motivations.
 One person wants a cleaner, tougher garage.
 Another wants a floor that changes the look of the whole room.
 Both are viable quote paths when the page makes the difference clear.

 Useful pre-quote details